tadas-subonis/dev-tasubo-com-blog/_posts/2020-04-21-functional-object-oriented-programming.md

 }
 ```

-that should be avoided and, in my opinion, you should go for OOP like descriptive methods:
+that should be avoided and, in my opinion, you should go for OOP-like descriptive methods:

 ```java
 @Value.Immutable